flybywiresim/website/src/posts/fsweekend-2024.md

 ## What's Next?

-As FS Weekend 2024, our team started packing up and immediately started to think about the next event where we want to show you all the amazing things we do.
+As FS Weekend 2024 came to a close, our team started packing up and immediately started to think about the next event where we want to show you all the amazing things we do.

 ### FlightSimExpo 2024 in Las Vegas - June 21-23, 2024